AurasoftEnzo/cscs_wpf/docs/reporting/report-parameters.md

 This document should separate the report parameters from ordinary field binding.
-In the manual, it is clearly shown that the parameter is created in .repx, then used in the Parameters.someName expression, and from the script it is filled via SetReportParameter; retrieval goes via GetReportParameter.WpfCSCS-UPUTE-3.docx text
+In the manual, it is clearly shown that the parameter is created in .repx, then used in the Parameters.someName expression, and from the script it is filled via SetReportParameter; retrieval goes via GetReportParameter.

 ---
 title: Report Parameters
 module: reporting